microsoft/AzureTRE/docs/azure-tre-features/airlock.md

 The Airlock feature aims to address these goals:
 * Prevent unauthorised data export (or import).
 * Provide a process to allow approved data into the security boundary of a TRE Workspace.
-* TRE provides functionality to track requests and decisions, supporting cycles of revision, approval and rejection.
+* TRE provides functionality to track requests and decisions, supporting cycle of revision, approval or rejection.
 * Data being imported with an airlock import process must be automatically scanned for security purpose.
 * Data bein exported or imported must ne manually reviewed bu the Workspace Owner.
 * Notify the involved users of the process progress and/or required actions